by Arthur Miller

 How we cite the quotes:

-As part of the initial setting, the narrator explains why the forest was symbolically important to the people of Salem.
-This helps explain why the townsfolk responded in such horror to learn that the girls, with Tituba, had been dancing in the forest.
+The narrator explains why the forest was symbolically important to the people of Salem.
+This helps us understand why the townsfolk responded in such horror when they learned that the girls, with Tituba, had been dancing in the forest.

 MRS. PUTNAM, as though for further details: They say you've sent for Reverend Hale of Beverly?